Daedrus/aoc/README.md

 The solutions are organized in workspaces, one workspace per year.

-To run a solution and see its answers, go to a solutions folder and:
+To run a solution and see its answers, go to a solution's folder and:
 ```
 ~/aoc/2015/day01_not_quite_lisp ❯ RUST_LOG=info cargo run
     Finished dev [unoptimized + debuginfo] target(s) in 0.03s